glennklockwood/limelead/content/pages/sysadmin-howtos/beaglebone.md

        Black, this does:
         1. Initializes a [DLP2000 projector cape][] if present (seems pretty specific...)
-        2. Deletes stuff from `/var/cache/doc-` for BeagleBoards that are not BeagleBone Black to reclaim eMMC space.
+        2. Delets stuff from `/var/cache/doc-` for BeagleBoards that are not BeagleBone Black to reclaim eMMC space.
         3. Configures the USB gadget functionality (network, mass storage device, serial console)